blakegreendev/serverless-blog/source/_posts/Make-Memes-with-AWS-Amplify.md

 It's super simple and perfect to get a proof of concept up and running really quickly.
 Not to mention, it's completely **serverless**!

 In this tutorial, we'll create a React app to create memes powered by AWS Amplify.
 Besides, who doesn't love some memes.
+Here's a sample of what we'll build [Greengo-Memes](https://memes.greengocloud.com) and it costs less than $1/month to run this application.

 # What is AWS Amplify?
 AWS Amplify makes it easy to create, configure, and implement scalable mobile and web apps powered by AWS.
 Amplify seamlessly provisions and manages your mobile backend and provides a simple framework to easily integrate your backend with your iOS, Android, Web, and React Native frontends.
 Amplify also automates the application release process of both your frontend and backend allowing you to deliver features faster.

 # Requirements
 - Install Node
+- Github account
 - AWS account

 # Local Development